mark-church/docker-pets/README.md

 - Client Web Access - (dev port `5000`, prod URL `pets.dckr.org`)
 	- `/` shows the selected Pet
 	- `/vote` displays the vote selection
+	- `/health` displays the application health of the given container
 	- `/kill` toggles the health off for one of the web servers
 - Admin Console - (dev port `7000`, prod URL `admin.pets.dckr.org`)
 	- `/` displays voting results, redirects to `/login` if secrets are configured